Guoxuan-Li/IoT/README.md

 ```
 Change the file path (app.py) as your local path

-Or click/search the website (unstable, sometimes there may be errors, which may due to the third-party service limitation.
-Running the app.py file locally is more stable.)
+Or click/search the website (Cloud deployment may experience temporary API rate-limiting.
+For full functionality, local execution app.py is recommended.)

 [https://badumdr5mni8wsqkcqlioj.streamlit.app/]